 Great for grilling seafood and other delicate items, or anything you want to flip all at once.

 If you let the olive oil, salt, and pepper slide, this basic-but-not-boring chicken comes in under the 5-ingredient limit.
 Then again, the chimichurri sauce we like to serve it with surpasses that amount alone—still, it’s so easy to make, we don’t think you’ll mind.
-Butterflying a whole chicken as in our our Argentine Grilled Chicken recipe is a method well worth learning, but you can also use the same flavors on chicken skewers or thighs if you prefer.
+Butterflying a whole chicken as in our our Argentine Grilled Chicken recipe is a method well worth learning, but you can also use the same flavors on chicken skewers or chicken thighs if you prefer.

 Bourbon, Dijon mustard, and Worcestershire sauce combine for a quick but complex steak marinade.
 Grill extra so you have leftovers to slice up for steak sandwiches the next day.
 Get our Bourbon Marinated Flank Steak recipe.